geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 #### Service layer

+Service layer unit test suites:

-- User service unit tests [✔],
+- User service [✔],
-- Task service unit tests [✔]
+- Task service [✔]

 In a similar fashion to the persistence layer, the unit tests of the service layer implement scenarios in which a promise is rejected given certain inputs.
-These tests are primarily testing the following directories and files:
+They are primarily probing the following directories and files:

 ```text
 └── src